Financial Info

 In addition, we may ask for payment in full for supplies or implants not covered by your insurance such as cataract lens implants.

 We will ask you for half of the estimated amount due for services prior to services being rendered.
-You will be asked to sign a promissory note for the remainder to be paid in three monthly payments.
+You will also be asked to set up payment arrangements for the balance.

 Additional charges